Double Chocolate Chunk Muffins with a perfect fluffy crumb and soft cracked tops!

 Spoon the batter evenly into the prepared muffin cups about 3/4 full.
 Top with the remaining chocolate chunks.

-Baking your chocolate muffins on a high temperature first lifts the muffin tops in a quick burst, creating a tall top (about 8 minutes at at 425°F or 220°C).
+Baking your chocolate muffins on a high temperature first lifts the muffin tops in a quick burst, creating a tall top (about 8 minutes at 425°F or 220°C).
 Then, reduce heat to 350ºF (175°C) and bake for about 8-12 minutes, until the tops are firm to the touch.
-DO NOT open oven when reducing temperature as heat will escape effecting the end result.
+Do not open oven when reducing temperature as the heat will escape, affecting the end result.

-A combination of sour cream and buttermilk makes our chocolate muffins moist with a soft-tender crumb.
-If you don’t have those ingredients, substitute with he following options:
+A combination of sour cream and buttermilk is what gives our chocolate muffins their moist-tender crumb.
+If you don’t have those ingredients, you can substitute with the following options:

 Cooking oil is another ingredient we use.
-Any is fine: canola, vegetable, olive oil, etc. You can also use melted butter if it’s all you have on hand.
+Any is fine )canola, vegetable, olive oil, etc.).
+You can also use melted butter if that’s all you have on hand.

 MORE MUFFIN RECIPES